 My mother bought me my first "real" paints from the only art store in my home town of Kinston, North Carolina, when I was about eight years old.
 They were three large tubes of acrylics - red, blue, and yellow.
 Since my mom heard that you could make any color from those three, she assumed I had all that I needed!
 And in a way, she was right.
 Those tubes of paint sparked a lifelong love of painting and taught me some great color mixing skills along the way.
 When I received my first set of watercolor paints a few years later (10 colors this time - a bonanza!), I knew I had found another medium that I loved; and I haven't stopped painting in watercolors and acrylics since.

-Although I grew up in a community that valued the arts and had some wonderful teachers in my youth, I consider myself to be largely self-taught.
-I closely watched painters on PBS television whenever I could, and tried to emulate what they did.
+I grew up in a community that valued the arts and had some wonderful teachers in my youth.
+I particularly credit my high school art teacher, Fausto Cardell, for encouraging me and teaching me so many skills.
+I also closely watched painters on PBS television whenever I could, and tried to emulate what they did.
 Bill Alexander, Terry Madden, Tom Lynch, Helen Van Wyk, and of course, Bob Ross, were my regular instructors.

 For the past 30 years I have lived in Atlanta, Georgia and have continued painting, building up a large client base through painting watercolor portraits of children, pets, and houses.
-I have also continued painting original works and am currently focused on a series of watercolor still lifes featuring glass objects, flowers, fruits and vegetables studying reflections and shadows.
-I also have an ongoing love of painting assorted lawn chairs because I love their bright colors and the memories that they bring back to me.
+I have also continued painting original works and am currently focused on a series of watercolor still lifes featuring glass objects, flowers, fruits and vegetables, focusing on reflections and shadows.
+In addition, I have an ongoing love of painting vintage lawn chairs because of the happy memories that they bring back to me.